Medicaid expansion to begin soon in North Carolina as governor decides to let budget bill become law

 Negotiations on that budget plan, which was supposed to take effect July 1, carried on throughout the summer.

-The final two-year plan accelerates individual income tax rate cuts, broadens private-school scholarships to all K-12 children and contained other items that weaken the governor’s office while strengthening the GOP-dominated legislature and its power over state courts.
+The final two-year plan accelerates individual income tax rate cuts, broadens private-school scholarships to all K-12 children and contained other items that weaken the governor’s office while strengthening the GOP-dominated legislature and its powers involving state courts.

 Cooper could have signed the budget, vetoed it or let it become law after waiting 10 days.
-Cooper said Friday he would do the latter.
+Cooper said Friday he chose the last option.

-Republicans hold narrow veto-proof majorities, and five House Democrats joined GOP legislators to vote for the budget measure.
+Republicans hold narrow veto-proof majorities, and five House Democrats joined all GOP legislators present to vote for the budget measure.

-Medicaid expansion has been one of Cooper’s top priorities since taking office in early 2017.
-For years, state Republicans had been strongly opposed to offering Medicaid through the 2010 federal health care law, but GOP leaders reversed course last year.

 “Make no mistake, overall this is a bad budget that seriously shortchanges our schools, prioritizes power grabs, keeps shady backroom deals secret and blatantly violates the constitution, and many of its provisions will face legal action,” Cooper said in a news release.

 “However, we must recognize this irresponsible legislature’s decade of refusal to expand Medicaid, which has caused life and death situations for so many North Carolinians and threatened the very existence of numerous rural hospitals,” he added.
-“I will not allow people who are crying for help to wait any longer, so I am directing our Department of Health and Human Services to begin today the process for expanding Medicaid while allowing this budget to become law without my signature.”
+“I will not allow people who are crying for help to wait any longer.
+Cooper said he was directing the Department of Health and Human Services to begin the process for expanding Medicaid based on his budget decision.

+Medicaid expansion has been one of Cooper’s top priorities since taking office in early 2017.
+For years, state Republicans had been strongly opposed to offering Medicaid through the 2010 federal health care law, but GOP leaders reversed course last year, attracted in part to the billions of federal dollars annually that would be injected into state health care and the economy.

+There are currently 2.87 million Medicaid recipients in North Carolina.
 Adults who earn too much to qualify for traditional Medicaid but too little to receive even heavily subsidized private insurance would benefit from expansion.
-About half of that total could be brought on immediately, Secretary Kody Kinsley has said.
+About 300,000 people could be enrolled automatically on the first day of expansion, Secretary Kody Kinsley has said.

 The House and Senate voted Thursday and Friday on the plan that directs how $29.8 billion is spent this fiscal year and $30.9 billion next year.